The Leroy Simon Collection

 Dirphia thliptophana male.

-Dryocampa rubicunda male, Florida.
+Dryocampa rubicunda male and larva, Florida.

 Eacles imperialis anchicayensis Ecuador, male, female, instars two through five.